Chart Color Schemes

 Stirling is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Stirling has a high level of cultural diversity, with 36.3% of its population speaking a language other than English at home and 40.5% born overseas.
-Christianity is the main religion in Stirling, comprising 60.9% of the population, compared to 47.3% across Greater Perth.
-The top three ancestry groups in Stirling are Italian (17.2%), English (16.9%), and Australian (15.1%).
+Stirling's cultural diversity is notable, with 36.3% speaking a language other than English at home and 40.5% born overseas.
+Christianity is the predominant religion in Stirling, comprising 60.9%, compared to 47.3% across Greater Perth.
+Italians make up 17.2% of Stirling's population, significantly higher than the regional average of 7.2%.

 Frequently Asked Questions - Diversity